apache/airflow/BREEZE.rst

 * Enter the interactive kubernetes test environment with ``breeze k8s shell`` and ``breeze k8s k9s`` command
-* Run multi-cluster-operations ``breeze k8s list-all-clusters`` and ``breeze k8s delete-all-clusters`` commands as well as running complete tests in parallel via ``breeze k8s run-complete-tests`` and export logs from all clusters to a temp directory via ``breeze k8s dump-logs`` command
+* Run multi-cluster-operations ``breeze k8s list-all-clusters`` and ``breeze k8s delete-all-clusters`` commands as well as running complete tests in parallel via ``breeze k8s dump-logs`` command

 This is described in detail in `Testing Kubernetes <TESTING.rst#running-tests-with-kubernetes>`_.